-The overall hours spent on this matter appear to be reasonable.
+The overall hours spent on this matter appear to be largely reasonable.
 The undersigned has reviewed the billing entries and finds that the billing entries adequately describe the work done on the case and the amount of time spent on that work.
-None of the entries appear objectionable, nor has respondent identified any entries as objectionable.
-Accordingly, petitioner is entitled to a final award of attorneys' fees in the amount of \$16,052.80
+However, a small reduction must be made for clerical work billed, such as filing documents.
+A reasonable reduction for this time is \$100.00.
+Accordingly, petitioner is entitled to a final award of attorneys' fees in the amount of \$17,033.60.